Keeping You Connected

 Must be credentialed, carry malpractice insurance and meet accepted standards.
 Interested candidates must be available to meet our IVF schedule two weeks per month including some weekends (as established by the practice).
 The individual must be willing to block out all other obligations until 1 p.m. each day to staff the IVF procedures scheduled during those weeks.
 Procedure weeks are determined in October for the entire calendar year.
 Please contact info@afamd.com with inquiries and or to submit your CV for consideration.

-Medical director/staff physician wanted
+Family practice physician wanted

 Office space